-I am referring to this activity as a tour but, in all honestly, it felt like we were riding bikes with old friends.
-All participants shared a loved for travel, history and culture.
+I am referring to this activity as a tour but, in all honesty, it felt like we were riding bikes with old friends.
+All participants shared a loved for travel, history, and culture.
 On top of that, our guide Vicki encouraged us to not rush things and ask questions.

 In no time, we were biking to our first stop, the Opera House.
 That is where we got an introduction to Hungary’s history and the role the Opera House has played in the cultural and social aspects of the city.

 Dohany Street Synagogue

 Our next stop was the Dohany Street Synagogue (also known as The Great Synagogue).
 This is the largest synagogue in Europe and the second-largest in the world.
 Also, the building houses the Hungarian Jewish Museum and a memorial to Holocaust victims.

 The building survived World War 2 because it was used as a radio transmitting station by the Nazis.

 We proceeded to bike along Andrassy Avenue which connects the city center to the City Park.
 This is one of Budapest’s most famous boulevards since it is lined with Neo-Renaissance palaces and houses (and by the way, it is classified as a UNESCO site).
 A delicious breeze accompanied us while we were moving along the pale yellow and ochre structures.

 We arrived at the largest square in the city where we learned more about the people who founded the country.
 The monuments in the square commemorate the thousand anniversary of Hungary, the seven leaders who directed the first settlers and the lives of famous Hungarian personalities.